A form library with a focus on simplicity

 Philosophically Yota aims to have a ton of power, since designing Forms can require a lot of flexibility.
 This was the main problem the designers had with other libraries is that they ended up getting in the way.
 At the same time however it is important that sensible default be easy to use and implement, making the creation of common forms trivial and lowering the inital learning curve.

 Note: Release of 0.2 has made changes that will minorly break reverse compatibility.
 This should be the last time as this code base is maturing, but be cautious if upgrading any production code to the latest release.

 Any and all contributions to Yota are gladly welcomed.
 Simply fork the repository and make a pull request with your addition or open an issue for the maintainers to consider.
-Please include 100% test coverage with all pull requests.
-If you’re looking to help out, there are several tickets tagged with “maintinance” that should be easy starting point.
+If you’re looking to help out, there are several tickets tagged with “maintinance” that can be completed.
 Adding yourself to the CONTRIBUTORS.txt list when making a pull request is also encouraged.